 The motivation behind this system came from actively seeking a more effective approach to reading.
 I wanted to transition from hammering through as many new books as possible, to rereading and better understanding the principles and ideas in the most important books I already owned.

 Rather than reading a book from cover to cover, then placing it back on the shelf, this system has three steps:

 1) Actively engage in the book you're reading, underlining and note taking (in the book) as you go.

-If you consider this destroying a book, you would be horrified to see how most of my books look.
+If you consider this destroying a book, you would be horrified to see the condition of most of my books.
 This helps me focus on what I'm reading and avoid an autopilot state where I black out for multiple pages, unable to recall a single word.

 2) Once you've finished reading, set the book aside for three weeks on a separate "to-be revisited" shelf.

 Let it marinate.
 Why three weeks?
 At this point the book should be teetering on the edge of your short-term memory, distant enough that you can barely recall it.
 More on this later.